SALE TIME in my Zazzle store.

 When I first started creating graphic designs I focussed a lot on old photos and found some amazing images that I just couldn’t resist working on.
 Many of these dated from the early 1900s through to 1940s, with a special focus on the art deco era.

-My initial task was to cut the person out of the original photo before I began working on repairing and recolouring it.
-Once I was satisfied with the work, I would then either create or find an appropriate background to add in.
+Many of these photos required intensive work, especially when they’d been damaged or had lost some quality.
+My initial task is to cut the person out of the original photo before I began working on repairing and recolouring it.
+Once I am satisfied with the work, I then have to create various levels of colour which is quite painstaking.
+After that, I either create or find an appropriate background to add in.

 Some, like the following two images, required hours of painstaking fine work, selecting individual pearls or coins and colouring them individually.
 But the hard work was worth it in the end, don’t you think?